Enterprise Air Group

 The Enterprise Air Group was established on 1 July 1938, encompassing all squadrons embarked in USS Enterprise (CV-6).
 The group was divided into four squadrons, each with eighteen aircraft dedicated to a particular role.
 The squadrons were designated according to their role, and all were given the unit number six, derived from the hull number of the Enterprise.
 Bombing Six (VB-6) was equipped with Douglas SBD-2 Dauntless dive bombers, Fighting Six (VF-6) with Grumman F4F-3 Wildcat fighters, and Torpedo Six (VT-6) with Douglas TBD Devastator torpedo bombers.
 The fourth squadron, Scouting Six (VS-6) also had the SBD-2 Dauntless, but was more focused on the scout bomber role.
 This air group was embarked on board the Enterprise at the time of the attack on Pearl Harbor.

-WWII

-Operations during WWII
+World War II

 On 7 December 1941, eighteen SBD Dauntless scout bombers of squadrons VS-6 and VB-6 arrived over Pearl Harbor during the attack and, although surprised, immediately went into action in defense of the naval base.
 Scouting Six lost six planes during the attack, and Bombing Six lost one, killing eight airmen and wounding two others.
 Later that evening, six VF-6 Wildcats attempted to land at Ford Island, but five were accidentally shot down by friendly anti-aircraft fire, killing three pilots and wounding two others.
 Enterprises air group carried out search missions to locate the Japanese carrier task force that attacked Pearl Harbor, but was unable to locate that force.
 Enterprise aircraft did sink a Japanese submarine on 10 December, but was unable to relieve the U.S. Marine garrison on Wake Island which fell to the Japanese.